-The Unmanned Aerial Systems (UAS) Advisory Panel provides scientific and technical advice to ARM leadership as the Facility plans tethered balloon and UAS operations at the North Slope of Alaska (NSA) atmospheric observatory.
-Through activities at the ARM Facility, the Climate and Environmental Sciences Division of the Office of Biological and Environmental Research within DOE is at the forefront of using UAS to address science questions relating to Arctic research.
+The Unmanned Aerial Systems (UAS) Advisory Panel provides scientific and technical advice to ARM leadership when planning tethered balloon and UAS operations at the North Slope of Alaska (NSA) atmospheric observatory.
+Through activities at the Atmospheric Radiation Measurement (ARM) user facility, the Climate and Environmental Sciences Division of the Office of Biological and Environmental Research within DOE is at the forefront of using UAS to address science questions relating to Arctic research.
 The ARM site at Oliktok Point at the NSA observatory contains restricted airspace, making it ideal for conducting UAS operations on a routine basis.

 Unmanned Aircraft Systems Advisory Panel